-Where to stay in Albuquerque – A guide to the city of New Mexico
+Where to Stay in Albuquerque – A Guide Duke City

-Albuquerque is a popular destination in October when the world’s largest balloon show is held: The Albuquerque International Balloon Festival.
+Albuquerque becomes a world-renowned destination every October when the world’s largest balloon show is held: The Albuquerque International Balloon Festival.

 Here’s a guide with the best areas to stay in Albuquerque.